flov3rh/tic_tac_toe/README.md

 #Instructions
 * Execute the file ./bin/main.rb
 * Select the name of the players
-* Moves to be selected has to be 1-9
+* A player can only select a space from 1-9
 * Player one select move
 * Player two select move

+#Rules
+* Players cannot move to a space if this has been already taken either by him or the other player, this is an invalid move
-* The game goes on until a player create a line of three horizontal or vertical or diagonals
+* The game goes on until a player creates a line of three horizontal, vertical or diagonal
 * There will be a draw if the board gets all of it's spaces filled

 #### [Assignment link](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 #### Screenshots

 #### Authors